Can You Save Money with the Disney Dining Plan?

 - Using table service entitlements for breakfast is a poor value (except for character breakfasts).
 Menu prices are typically higher at dinner.
 Plus, there is no dessert option as with lunch and dinner.

-- Avoid using your snack entitlement for water or soft drinks, as they typically cost less than the component cost of the snack credit -- about $5.
+- Avoid using your snack entitlement for water or soft drinks, as they typically cost less than than actual snacks.
 The food courts at the resort hotels might have eligible snack items that slightly exceed $5, so stock up on snacks at your hotel rather than at the theme parks.

 - Don't wing it!
 Make Advance Dining Reservations.
 The chances of getting a table without an ADR are slim during most times of the year.
-Reservations can be made online within your My Disney Experience account beginning at 6AM (EST), 180-days prior to your arrival date.
+Reservations can be made online within your My Disney Experience account beginning at approximately 5:45AM (EST), 180-days prior to your arrival date.

 The Free Disney Dining Plan Offer